Tizpaz/Parfait-ML/README.md

 Furthermore, we recommend to run scripts in an own [screen session](https://linuxize.com/post/how-to-use-linux-screen/#starting-named-session) so that the results can be observed during execution.

 ## Tool
-*Parfait-ML* is a search-based software testing and statistical debugging tool to configure ML libraries fairly and detect fairness bugs in the configuration space of ML algorithms.
-More explanation of tool later (???).
+*Parfait-ML* is a search-based software testing and statistical debugging tool to configure ML libraries fairly and detect fairness bugs in the configuration space of ML algorithms. *Parfait-ML* focuses on the hyperparameters in training of ML models and whether they amplify or suppress discriminations in data-driven software.
+Some prominent examples of hyperparameters include l1 vs. l2 loss function in support vector machines, the maximum depth of a decision tree, and the number of layers/neurons in deep neural networks.

+*Parfait-ML* consists of two components: 1) search algorithms 2) data-driven explanations.
+The tool has three search algorithms to explore the space of ML hyperparameters in order to find what hyperparameter values can lead to high and low fairness.
+The current experiments include five ML algorithms and their hyperparameter spaces (e.g., logistic regression).
+To train ML algorithms, Parafait-ML includes four social-critical datasets (e.g., adult census income).
+During the search, the tool consider the default configuration of ML algorithm and its performance as a lower-bound on the functional accuracy requirements.
+Then, it selects inputs that satisfy the accuracy requirements and lead to an interesting fairness value.
+In addition, the coverage-based algorithm (graybox search) uses feedback from program internals to identify interesting inputs.
+For the fairness metric, we use EOD: the difference in true positive rates between two groups, and AOD: the average difference between true positive rates and false positive rates.
+We note that these metrics measure biases and higher values mean lower fairness.

+After stopping the search algorithm (a default of 4 hours), we use clustering algorithms to partition the hyperparameter inputs genereated from the search based on fairness and accuracy values.
+Given two groups of inputs with low and high biases and similar accuracy, we infer CART decision trees that show what hyperparameters are common inside a cluster and what hyperparameters distinguish low fairness configurations from the high fairness one.

 ### Requirements
 * Python 3.6